Skip to main content

 This commands updates the kubeconfig and adds the context for the cluster and sets the current context to it.
 The --role argument sets the correct role and policies so that seemless access to the cluster is granted instantly.

-Creating an OIDC provider
+Create an OIDC Provider

-Run these two commands:
+Run the following commands:

 oidc_id=$(aws eks describe-cluster --name ${CLUSTER_NAME} --region ${REGION} --query "cluster.identity.oidc.issuer" --output text | cut -d '/' -f 5)